SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		for that event, your registered handler is called and the observation is paused until you return from your handler.

-		:param minChangedSize: the minimum size in pixels of a change to trigger a change event.
+		:param minChangedSize: the minimum size in pixels of a change to trigger a change event (see :py:attr:`Settings.ObserveMinChangedPixels`, default 50).
-			If omitted: 50 is used (see :py:attr:`Settings.ObserveMinChangedPixels`).

 		:param handler: the name of a handler function in the script

 		:return: a string as unique name of this event :ref:`to identify this event later <NamedObserveEvents>`

 		Here is a example that highlights all changes in an observed region.
 		::